-This marketing campaign was intentional about targeting the younger crowd with not just chicken sandwiches, but merchandise, too.
+This campaign targeted the younger crowd with both just chicken sandwiches and merchandise.

-Popeyes was able to tap into this segment of the market and increase sales while continuing to capitalize on its success without the campaign coming across as stale.
+Popeyes was able to tap into this segment of the market and increase sales while continuing to capitalize on its success.
+Plus, the campaign never came across as stale.

 4. Cheerios: #GoodGoesRound

-General Mills ran a non-profit campaign called Good Goes Round via its Cheerios brand, lobbying to raise enough money to fund one million meals.
+General Mills ran a non-profit campaign called Good Goes Roundvia its Cheerios brand.
+This effort lobbied to raise enough money to fund one million meals.

-The campaign featured its own landing page, video marketing assets, and hashtag (#GoodGoesRound), separating it from its parent brand and making it shareable among its audience.
+The campaign featured its own landing page, video marketing assets, and hashtag (#GoodGoesRound).
+This separated the campaign from its parent brand and made it more shareable.

-It also paid to promote the "Good Goes Round" URL on Google, giving the campaign even more visibility.
+The company also paid to promote the "Good Goes Round" URL on Google, giving the campaign more visibility.

 5. Apple: "Shot on iPhone"

-Apple's "Shot on iPhone" series highlights the high-quality videography and photography that customers can capture on the iPhone X.
+You've probably seen a billboard with an amazing image that declares, "Shot on iPhone."
+This series highlights the high-quality images that customers can capture on the iPhone X.

 It’s a product launch campaign that focused on one specific feature of the new Apple smartphone.

-This campaign was unique, because it’s similar to a user-generated campaign but was also promoted heavily by the brand itself.
+This campaign was unique.
+It’s similar to a user-generated campaign but was also promoted heavily by the brand itself.

 When it comes to cheesy commercials, The General's old marketing strategy fits the bill.

-The brand became synonymous with pixelated animations and low-quality production which inevitably had a negative effect on the way potential customers perceived the quality of service.
+The brand became synonymous with pixelated animations and low-quality production.
+This inevitably had a negative effect on the way potential customers perceived the quality of service.

 In 2020, the company changed its marketing campaign to target a more rational customer who appreciates a little humor.

-Shaquille O'Neal became the face of the brand, appearing in commercials alongside other notable celebrities like Montell Jordan and Ernie Johnson.
+Shaquille O'Neal became the face of the brand.
+He appeared in commercials alongside other notable celebrities, like Montell Jordan and Ernie Johnson.

 The General listened to its customers' opinions of the brand before moving forward with the new campaign and saw great success as a result.

-The tone of the marketing campaign remained light-hearted but took a more mature approach to the humor — toning it down and letting the key selling points of The General shine through.
+The tone of the marketing campaign remained light-hearted but took a more mature approach to the humor.
+The key selling points of The General shine through.